ros-ai/ros2_sam/README.md

 # ROS 2 SAM
 This package is what the name suggests: Meta's `segment-anything` wrapped in a ROS 2 node.
 In this wrapper we offer...

  - ROS 2 services for segmenting images using point and box queries.
- - An RQT interface for specifying point queries interactively.
  - A Python client which handles the serialization of queries.

 ## Installation
 Installation is easy:
  1. Start by cloning this package into your ROS 2 environment and build via: